JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 ### Other photo editing

+If you are into OSS, see:

-1. GIMP
+1. GIMP - The GNU Image Manipulation Program - https://gitlab.gnome.org/GNOME/gimp
 2. digiKam
 3. Photoflow

-* Darktable is an open source photography workflow application and raw developer - https://github.com/darktable-org/darktable
-* GIMP: The GNU Image Manipulation Program - https://gitlab.gnome.org/GNOME/gimp
+**Tools for Creator Mode:**

+* OBS Studio - To record your screen
+   * SHAREX
+* OpenShot or ~~Shotcut~~
+* Audacity - For audio edition

 ---

 ## Conclusions

-Tools for Creator Mode:

-* OBS Studio
-   * SHAREX
-* OpenShot ~~Shotcut~~
-* Audacity
+Now its time to put theory in practice:

 <!-- https://www.youtube.com/watch?v=-OO6Qrw6NWE -->

 {{< youtube "-OO6Qrw6NWE" >}}

+Should you go for proper cameras, or just do with your smartphone?

 <!-- https://www.youtube.com/watch?v=7CnjKua865Y -->

 {{< youtube "7CnjKua865Y" >}}

+You will need ton of space (specially for video)

 Never forget about proper photo/video backup before your trips!